chrdn/data-science-S2025/challenges/c13-final-assignment.md

 instances but only 1 moderate smoker instance?
 Or 11 light smoker instances but no moderate smoker instances?
 One factor I considered collecting was time in each state, but it was unfeasible for me to collect that data.
-It would definitely be an interesting direction to explore.
+It would definitely be an interesting to see how long an islander stays in each state, and whether this is correlated to their smoker level or smoking cycles.

+Another direction to explore would be looking at the percentage of light smokers that become nonsmokers, and the percentage of light smokers that become moderate smokers.
+The current data set is unfortunately too limited to pursue this question.

 Finally, the biggest question of all remains: why do more than 90% of islanders smoke at least once in their life?